Dynamics of photons and shadows for black holes haired with parity-odd fields: Numerical methodology

-We employ a setup that has been widely adopted in the literature \cite{Huang2018,Chen:2022scf,Cunha:2017wao,Zhang:2025xnl,Liu:2024lve,Hu:2020usx,Sun:2023syd,Chen:2023wzv,Long:2020wqj,Zhang:2022osx,Liu:2024lbi,Liu:2024soc,Yuan:2024wdl,He:2022opa,Guo:2022muy,Zhong:2021mty,Wang:2018eui,Wang:2017qhh,Yang:2024ulu}, as illustrated in Fig. \ref{Fig: sphere}.
+We employ a setup similar as in the literatures \cite{Huang2018,Chen:2022scf,Cunha:2017wao,Zhang:2025xnl,Liu:2024lve,Hu:2020usx,Sun:2023syd,Chen:2023wzv,Long:2020wqj,Zhang:2022osx,Liu:2024lbi,Liu:2024soc,Yuan:2024wdl,He:2022opa,Guo:2022muy,Zhong:2021mty,Wang:2018eui,Wang:2017qhh,Yang:2024ulu}, as illustrated in Fig. \ref{Fig: sphere}.
 Specifically, the celestial sphere is divided into four quadrants, each assigned a distinct color based on the angular coordinates of the sphere.
 Assuming the observer is oriented toward the center of the full celestial sphere, where the BH is located, a white spot on the sphere denotes the observer’s line of sight, while a white arrow indicates the axis of rotation of the BH, which lies in the plane of $0^\circ$ and $180^\circ$ celestial longitude.
 The angle between the white arrow and the observer’s line of sight, denoted as $\theta_{\text{obs}}$, serves as the initial value of $\theta$ for photons in the ray tracing algorithm.

 An advantage of this setup is that it enables detailed tracing of the origin of each light ray.
-Notably, the artificial background can be replaced with any alternative background image, allowing the generation of BH images in more astrophysical relevant contexts.
+Actually, the artificial background can be replaced with any alternative background image, allowing the generation of BH images in more astrophysical relevant contexts.
 An example is illustrated in Fig. \ref{Fig: image}, which presents the images of HBH 3 and a Kerr BH, both sharing identical ADM mass and angular momentum for an inclination angle of $\theta_{\text{obs}}=90^\circ$.